 A day in the life of a SEND student

-Throughout the day our students receive in-class subject support and interventions from our specialist team as well as outside agencies.
-From SEMH counsellors to Speech & Language therapists, the varied support offered to our students has a compassionate, respectful and personalised child-centred approach.
+Throughout the day, our students receive in-class subject support and interventions from our specialist team, as well as outside agencies.
+From SEMH counsellors, to speech and language therapists, the varied support offered to our students has a compassionate, respectful and personalised child-centred approach.